Why you should tighten your lugs

 Warning Signs:

-How do I know if my lugs are loose?
+How do I know if my wheel lug nuts are loose?

-• Your gut is your best bet to prevent a catastrophic accident.
-If anything feels "off" with your vehicle, don't wait until you get home, pull over immediately and do a thorough inspection.
-Look at irregular stud length or abnormal wear on any parts.
+• Trust your instincts to help prevent a serious accident.
+If anything feels "off" with your vehicle, don’t wait until you get home.
+Pull over immediately and conduct a thorough inspection.
+Check for irregular stud length or abnormal wear on any parts.

-• Smoke.
-If you see or smell smoke, you've already hit the point of no return.
-Pull over IMMEDIATELY.
+• Smoke is a serious warning sign.
+If you see or smell smoke, you’ve already reached the point of no return.
+Pull over immediately.

 backspacing vs offset what is the difference powersports utv atv